MP Estate Planning UK

 Qualifying for Business Property Relief

-To qualify for business property relief, the business assets must meet specific conditions.
-These conditions include:
+To qualify for BPR, the business assets must meet specific conditions:

-• The business must be a trading business, not an investment business.
+• The business must be a trading business, not an investment business (a property investment company would typically not qualify, for example).

 Benefits of Business Property Relief

-Business AssetValueIHT Liability Without ReliefIHT Liability With Relief
+Business AssetValueIHT Without ReliefIHT With Relief (current rules)

-By understanding and utilizing business property relief, you can ensure that your business assets are passed on to your beneficiaries with minimal tax liability.
-We are committed to helping you navigate the complexities of inheritance tax and ensure that your estate planning is effective.
+By understanding and utilising Business Property Relief — and planning for the upcoming reforms — you can ensure that your business assets are passed on to your beneficiaries with minimal tax liability.
+We are committed to helping you navigate these complexities and build an estate plan that works for your specific situation.

 Final Thoughts on Inheritance Tax Reduction